-The purpose of this project is to provide an updated survey for the approaches to Bechevin Bay.
-It addresses approximately 35 square nautical miles (SQNM) of area identified as "Critical" and "Priority 3" in the 2012 NOAA Hydrographic Survey Priorities (NHSP) document.
+The purpose of this project is to provide an updated survey for Bechevin Bay.
+It addresses approximately 45 square nautical miles (SQNM) of area identified "Critical" in the 2012 NOAA Hydrographic Survey

+Priorities (NHSP) document.
 The best scale chart at the time of this survey (16535) is out of date, with source soundings acquired from 1924 to 1957.

-The area serves as the northern, Bering Sea approach to Bechevin Bay and Isanotski Strait.
 The area, commonly known as False Pass, is the first pass between the Bering Sea and Pacific Ocean encountered as vessels transit down the Alaska Peninsula, and delineates the beginning of the Aleutian Island chain.
 Relatively shallow drafted vessels (drafts of 4 m or less) frequently transit the area while traveling to ports in Bristol Bay or beyond.
 Deeper drafted vessels normally take the longer but deeper route through Unimak Pass to the west.
-Small vessels from the nearby community of False Pass (2010 population 35) also frequent the area, usually navigating with local knowledge.
+Small vessels from the nearby community of False Pass (2010 population 35) also frequent the area, usually navigating with local knowledge - indeed during survey operations local boats were observed taking shortcuts across the many shoals in the area, usually at high tide and commonly touching bottom.

-Inclement, fast-changing weather is common.
+Inclement, fast-changing weather is normal.
 At the confluence between the relatively cold Bering Sea and warm Pacific Ocean, the area frequently experiences wind, sea, and atmospheric conditions (including fog) that are unfavorable for vessel navigation.
 Tidal current divergent to wind direction can cause significant localized stacking of seas.